Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Preprocessing and Postprocessing

 \subsubsection{Importing Geometries from STL Files}

 The immersed geometries are described by STL files.
-These files contain an unstructured triangulated surface (triangles unit vectors and the coordinates of their corresponding vertices), as they are generated by a CAD software.
-The preprocessing tool is responsible of loading the tessellated surface of the immersed body for its further employment in the refinement stage.
+These files contain an unstructured triangulated surface (triangle unit vectors and the coordinates of their corresponding vertices) as generated by the CAD software.
+The preprocessing tool is responsible for loading the tessellated surface of the immersed body for further use in the refinement stage.